reimlima/myfunctions/README.md

 $ myfunctions
-mfinstall : Install myfunctions on bashrc to run your functions as you open a new terminal myfunctions : Show functions in the file .myfunctions with a brief description of what they do mincalc : Time sum based on the array of minutes given dropthejar : Add rules in iptables to block HotJar percentage : Simple Percentage calculation go : Launch a remote server access via ssh or rdesktop geoipfetch : Geo Localization from a Given IP Address or Site URL
+mfinstall : Install myfunctions on bashrc to run your functions as you open a new terminal myfunctions : Show functions in the file .myfunctions with a brief description of what they do pagestatus : Return the HTTP status code from the given url mincalc : Time sum based on the array of minutes given dropthejar : Add rules in iptables to block HotJar percentage : Simple Percentage calculation go : Launch a remote server access via ssh or rdesktop geoipfetch : Geo Localization from a Given IP Address or Site URL formulaone : Show informations about the winner of the last race in F1

 # Install